ghobriallab/IMPACT_2026/README.md

-The IMPACT study profiles immune function in myeloma precursor conditions (MGUS and SMM) using SARS-CoV-2 vaccination as a controlled in vivo challenge: longitudinal serology in up to 731 individuals, single-cell RNA sequencing of roughly 1.4 million cells, T cell receptor sequencing and plasma proteomics.
+The IMPACT study profiles immune function in myeloma precursor conditions (MGUS and SMM) using SARS-CoV-2 vaccination as a controlled in vivo challenge: longitudinal serology in up to 731 individuals, single-cell RNA sequencing, T cell receptor sequencing and plasma proteomics.

 ## Conventions